-We plot the actual log tax growth rates, log spending growth rates, and log debt/gdp ratio growth rates over 1-year, 5-year and 10-year rolling windows in solid blue lines.
+We plot the actual log debt/gdp growth rates over 5-year, 10-year and 20-year rolling windows in solid blue lines.
 The value at each year represents the k-year growth rates that end at that year.
-We also plot these rates as forecasted by the VAR with debt/gdp ratio in dashed red lines and these rates as forecasted by the OLS model in dash-dotted yellow lines.
+We also plot these rates as forecasted by the benchmark model (the first column), the rates forecasted by the VAR with debt/gdp ratio (the middle column), and these rates as forecasted by the VAR with debt/gdp ratio and structural change (the last column).
 The value at each year represents the k-year growth rates condition on the information k years ago.